josephj1o4e1/kafka-project-coinbase/README.md

 ### **Transformations:**
 (ksqldb/transform_changes.sql)
 Utilized ksqlDB to perform real-time data transformations, enrichments, and aggregations on the incoming data streams from Coinbase.
+The reason for the transformation is that our data includes an attribute called "changes" that is a nested array.
+While nested arrays are supported by AVRO on Confluent Kafka, it is not yet supported by AVRO on BigQuery.
+Therefore, we perform necessary transformations to ensure that the data meets the type requirements for AVRO on BigQuery.

 ### **Dashboard:**
 [My Interactive Looker Dashboard](https://lookerstudio.google.com/reporting/3711d375-9496-4ce0-be5b-46e5345048c6) that visualizes simple analytical results after 10 hours of continuous streaming.